shivamsingh3238/Object_detection/README.md

 # Object_detection
-1-> it use simple YOLO and CNN(hidden layer) for draw amd predict  grid in image
+1-> it use simple YOLO and CNN(hidden layer) for draw and predict  grid in image

 2-> And use COCO Dataset for labelling  Object